CraftAcademy/library-challenge/README.md

 ## User stories

+As a Visitor
+In order to lend a book
+The Library needs to have books

 As a librarian
 In order to find a book to lend out
 I want to see the title and author of the book